 Further, the Initiative considers innovative entrepreneurial strategies for enhanced value crops, such as medicinal plants, urban farming, small-scale apiaries for production of locally sourced honey.
 The Initiative finds that appropriate agricultural development offers a path to transformation and empowerment, fostering sustainability, community trust and resilience.
 Learn More

-In terms of co-existence, it creates programs and training, which emphasize a general culture of respect and consequently one less prone to violence.
-In this regard, coexistence may be characterized by degrees of tolerance and mutual respect in a society, including for gender, race, culture and religion.
+In terms of co-existence, it creates programs and fosters mentoring, which emphasize a general culture of respect and consequently one less prone to violence.
+In this regard, coexistence may be characterized by degrees of tolerance and mutual respect in a society.